Lambosaurus/STM32X/Docs/COMP.md

 # Usage

+## Basic:
 When initialised, the comparator inputs must be specified.
 Refer to the datasheet for how the comparator IO map to the pins.
 Note that these pins must be left in analog mode.
-See GPIO.md for more info.
+See [GPIO](GPIO.md) for more info.

 ```C
 COMP_Init(COMP_1, COMP_Pos_IO1 | COMP_Neg_IO1);